 A good place to start is by using one of the several dating platforms built to include polyamorous people, such as BiCupid.com, FetLife.com, Feeld.com, and Polyfinda.com.
 Tinder has a “seeking a third” section, OkCupid does as well.

-Be upfront that you are polyamorous and seeking same.
+Be upfront that you are polyamorous and seeking the same.

 How to be polyamorous

-Experienced polyamorous people will all tell you that you need to be very organized and fair with the time you give all your partners.
+Experienced polyamorous people will all tell you that you need to be very organized and fair while following polyamory rules and giving time to all your partners.

 Just starting out?
 You may want to start slowly by adding only one additional partner to ensure that you don’t become overwhelmed.